makerdao/community/governance/parameter-docs/param-global-debt-ceiling.md

 The `Global Debt Ceiling`, or `line`, parameter allows Maker Governance to set a maximum amount of DAI that can be minted by users of the Maker Protocol, regardless of individual collateral debt ceilings.
 If the total DAI outstanding exceeds the `Global Debt Ceiling`, users will be unable to mint DAI.

+Currently, the `Global Debt Ceiling` updates automatically when changes are made to the debt ceilings of individual collateral types.
+However, it is possible for Maker Governance to alter the `Global Debt Ceiling` independently.

 ## Purpose

 The main purpose of the `Global Debt Ceiling` is to act as an upper bound on the amount of DAI in circulation.
 By doing this, the risk level of the system can be controlled by Maker Governance.